 …or, Five Things Women Over 60 Shouldn’t Do

+1. Wear high heels to look sexy and then shuffle along like a person of advanced years.
 Those hot shoes may look great when you’re standing still in “The Pose” but if you can’t walk down a city side walk at a close to normal pace and without your head down, watching every step, then leave them in the closet (or store).
 If you love high heels and can stride along confidently, then enjoy them to your heart’s content.
 The operative phrase here is “Stride along confidently”.
 You are strong, you are seasoned, you rock.
 Walk like it.

 It’ll probably come as no surprise to learn that I hate to shop.
 So far we’ve discussed bras, make-up, my two pairs of shoes, and more.
 While I like to spend money (sometimes too much) I don’t like to shop.
 I shop one of two ways.

 Next to bras, I’ve always hated to buy handbags and my 30-year-old line is that I want one to be inexpensive enough that I have money to left to put in it.

 While cruising, I essentially got rid of handbags and used a small backpack, a zipper tote, or (tres chic) a waterproof gear bag with a luggage strap attached.
 Since we are living aboard in a city for a couple of years, I needed a bag and the winner is… one EW bought for me.
 Yep.
 EW surprised me with a small shoulder bag for Christmas.

 It wasn’t expensive, and it isn’t perfect, but it’s small, has a few different compartments, holds all I need for a normal trip ashore, and (most important for those on a boat) every single compartment closes.
 Think about it: you want nothing to fall out of your bag when you are handing it from dinghy to boat or dock.
 Trust me, those open outside pockets or open totes are not my friend.